baiyumo2003/674_final_project/README.md

 ---

-## 📥 Download the Enron Email Dataset
+### 📥 Option 2:Download the Enron Email Dataset manually

 Also, the dataset can be downloaded from Carnegie Mellon University: